After years of difficulty, Bombardier has made some bold moves under its five-year restructuring plan, begun in 2015.

 In July 2018, Boeing delivered only 39 jets, including 29 737s, as the company’s supply chain struggles to keep up with demand.
 The biggest issue right now appears to be delays in shipments of CFM International LEAP-1B engines.
 About 50 737s without engines are reportedly parked around Boeing’s Renton factory.
 Source: CFM International

-Boeing and Airbus delivered 44 and 25 commercial jets in January 2017, respectively, compared to 49 and 22 during the same month last year.
-January is traditionally a very slow month for both shipments and new orders.
-Airbus in particular delivers very few aircraft during the first month of the year.
-In 2016, Boeing delivered 748 jets (762 in 2015), in line with company expectations, while Airbus surpassed its delivery target of 650 jets by handing over 688 jets during 2016 (635 in 2015).
-Continue reading
+Boeing and Airbus delivered 39 and 77 commercial jets in July 2018, respectively, compared to 58 and 47 deliveries during the same month last year.
+July is traditionally a slow month for deliveries, but Boeing’s shipment tally was unusually low as a result of 737 delays due to late deliveries of fuselages and engines from suppliers.
+Airbus’ July shipments were unusually high, as the company is now able to deliver already assembled aircraft that have been sitting on the tarmac waiting for their engines.
+In 2017, Boeing delivered 763 jets (748 in 2016), in line with company expectations, while Airbus surpassed its delivery target of 700 jets by handing over 718 aircraft during 2017 (688 in 2016).
+Continue reading →

 Space Force logo designs were released by the Trump campaign to supporters for a vote.
 Source: Trump campaign

 With a speech by Vice President Mike Pence, along with an interim report issued by the Pentagon, the U.S. government has begun laying out its plan to create a Space Force as a branch of the U.S. military.
 The plans will shake up an organization that has managed the launch of 116 satellites over the past eight years.
 Continue reading →